 Don’t stress if it doesn’t go as planned

-“It is important that when you are on a journey together, you are embarking on sharing a life with all of its foibles and imperfections,” says Dr. Carmichael.
-“Even if you forget your words, your mind blanks, remember that you are with your future spouse, and they are not going to base their decision on these 15 minutes.”
+“It is important that when you are on a journey together, you are embarking on sharing a life with all of its foibles and imperfections," Carmichael says.
+"Even if you forget your words, your mind blanks, remember that you are with your future spouse, and they are not going to base their decision on these 15 minutes."

-The end game of a proposal is marriage, and that is enough excitement to make up for a botched proposal, says Dr. Carmichael.
-Sure, you want to create a magical moment but if every detail does not go as planned, the relationship and marriage are bigger than the proposal.
+The end game of a proposal is marriage, and that is enough excitement to make up for a botched proposal, Carmichael says.
+Sure, you want to create a magical moment, but if every detail does not go as planned, the relationship and marriage are bigger than the proposal.